-Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:
+Let’s say your infrastructure is defined across multiple OpenTofu/Terraform units:

 root